sarajuliefrajtova/english-for-designer/06-thesis/index.md

 ![Showcase — Tickets](img/Showcase-Ticket-Sections.png)

 #### Mobile App Promotion
-The gallery predominantly employs its bespoke font, Reichenberg, in its public communications, including the gallery logo and the internal orientation system.
+The gallery predominantly employs its bespoke font, _Reichenberg_, in its public communications, including the gallery logo and the internal orientation system.
 Therefore, incorporating this font in the promotion of the mobile app seems fitting.
-However, given Reichenberg's lack of legibility and insufficiently contrast under certain conditions, an alternative version was proposed.
+However, given _Reichenberg_'s lack of legibility and insufficiently contrast under certain conditions, an alternative version was proposed.
 In the app itself, the chosen typeface is Plus Jakarta Sans, a sans-serif font available in various weights, making it more versatile.
 Hence, Plus Jakarta Sans was utilized in the second (alternative) version.
 This font boasts readability and, with a bold weight, enhances contrast with other content, making it more visually striking even from a distance.

 ##### Mobile App Promotion — Website of the gallery and cooperating institutions
 ![Mobile App Promotion — Website of the gallery and cooperating institutions](img/Mobile-App-Promotion-Web-Site.png)